3mdeb/96boards-docs-wiki/DragonBoard410c-Linux-Install.md

 ## Install Image onto SD Card

-1. Open the tool, and click the folder icon (top right).
+1. Open the Win32DiskImager tool, and click the folder icon (top right).
 Find your way to the appropriate img (This is why you need to remember the location of your extracted image.)

 <img src="http://i.imgur.com/cqk6LhL.png" data-canonical-src="http://i.imgur.com/cqk6LhL.png" width="300" height="150"/>

-2. Insert your microSD card (through a USB SD card-reader, if necessary).
+2. Insert your microSD card into your host computer (through a USB SD card-reader, if necessary).

 3. Be sure you have the correct device selected and click "write." **There may be a warning about corrupting the device.
 Click "Yes" to proceed.**